foundersandcoders/ws-tdd-node-server/README.md

 test("Home route returns a status code of 200", t => {});
 ```

-Supertest is given the argument of `router`.
-We then define the type of request (here we are saying we want to make a `GET` request to the home route `'/'` and the content type), and end with a callback function with the error and response.
+We have to pass Supertest our `router` function.
+We then define the type of request: here we are saying we want to make a `GET` request to the home route `'/'`.
+We are then expecting to get a response status code of `200` and a `"Content-Type"` header of `"text/plain"`.
+Supertest will fail our test if these aren't correct.
+Finally we end with a callback function that is passed any error or response for that request.

 ```javascript
 // Home Route